 With the completion of your Master's thesis at the end of the fourth semester, you demonstrate your ability to do independent scientific work.
-If you want to complete your Master's thesis at an institution outside of the University of Hohenheim, please see page 8 for further information.
+If you want to complete your Master's thesis at an institution outside of the University of Hohenheim, please see chapter "Master's thesis" for further information.